Spreadsheets are the obvious answer for anything that needs

 that's easy to use, cheap or free and universally available.
 So now I

-The hints below are Excel (2003) based but Libre Office Calc is
+The hints below are based on Libre Office Calc which is

 How do I use a spreadsheet to control my finances?